Agoric/documentation/main/getting-started/intro-zoe.md

 <<< @/snippets/test-intro-zoe.js#install

 The return value is an `installation`, which we saw earlier.
-This is an object that identifies a particular piece of code installed on Zoe.
+It is an object identifying a particular piece of code installed on Zoe.
-It can be compared to other installations, and we can call `E(atomicSwapInstallation).getBundle()` to read the code itself.
+It can be compared to other installations, and you can call `E(atomicSwapInstallation).getBundle()` to see the code itself.

 ### Creating an instance

-Now Alice can use the installation to create a new instance.
-She must also tell Zoe about the ERTP issuers that she wants to use, by specifying their role with Keywords.
-Alice was escrowing moola, so she will use the keyword `Asset` to label the `moolaIssuer`.
-She wanted simoleans, so she will use the keyword `Price` to label the `simoleanIssuer`.
-This particular contract ([see permalink to line
+Now Alice uses the installation to create a new instance.
+She must also tell Zoe about the ERTP issuers she wants to use, by specifying their role with Keywords.
+Alice was escrowing moola, so she uses the keyword `Asset` to label the `moolaIssuer`.
+She wanted simoleans, so she uses the keyword `Price` to label the `simoleanIssuer`.
+When you create a new instance of the contract ([see permalink to line
 58](https://github.com/Agoric/agoric-sdk/blob/23c3f9df56940230e21a16b4861f40197192fdea/packages/zoe/src/contracts/atomicSwap.js#L58))
-returns a `creatorInvitation` as the result of `startInstance`, so that's what Alice can use to make her offer.
+by calling `startInstance()`, it returns a `creatorInvitation`.
+Alice uses this to make her offer; even the instance's creator needs to have an invitation to it to participate in it.

 <<< @/snippets/test-intro-zoe.js#startInstance